 I hope this most recent update gives people hope that you can get pregnant and have a healthy child as well.
 Because of this, I will continue to spread awareness of brain tumours, Cushing’s disease, Addison’s disease, and other brain-related illnesses.

 My neurosurgeon once told me, “If our story can help just one person, we’ve both done our jobs.”

 I can proudly say to her, we’ve BOTH done our jobs and exceeded with flying colours.

-It does take a lot of work but with a positive attitude you can come out on top!
+It does take a lot of work but I promise you, you can do it.
+YOU’VE GOT THIS!

 For those of you who followed along with Danielle’s #TurnMayGrey fundraising initiative, Danielle along with Anastasia and Angel Jewelry by Anastasia sold over 800 awareness bracelets and raised a GRAND TOTAL of $40,600 for Brain Tumour Foundation of Canada.
 The funds will be going towards research, and we couldn’t be more humbled by her amazing contribution to the fight to #EndBrainTumours.